Observer-based boundary control of distributed port-Hamiltonian systems: Background on port-Hamiltonian systems

 \begin{remark} The matrix

-is invertible if and only if $[\begin{smallmatrix} W & \widetilde{W} \end{smallmatrix}]^\top$ is invertible. \end{remark}
+is invertible if and only if {$[\begin{smallmatrix} W^T & \widetilde{W}^T \end{smallmatrix}]^T$} is invertible. \end{remark}

-In this work, we shall consider an early-lumping approach, i.e., the controller and observer are designed on a finite dimensional approximation of (\ref{Sys:Plant}).
+In this work, we shall consider an early-lumping approach, i.e., the controller and observer are designed on a finite-dimensional approximation of (\ref{Sys:Plant}).
 The following assumption is considered \begin{assumption} There exists the following finite-dimensional approximation of (\ref{Sys:Plant})

-where $x \in \Real ^{n_c}$ with $n_c$ given by the order of the approximation, $J=-J^\top$, $R=R^\top \geq 0 $, $Q=Q^\top >0$ all of them in $M_{n_c}(\mathbb{R})$ and $B \in \Real^{n_c \times n}$.
+where $x \in \Real ^{n_c}$ with $n_c$ given by the order of the approximation, $J=-J^T$, $R=R^T \geq 0 $, $Q=Q^T >0$ all of them in $M_{n_c}(\mathbb{R})$ and $B \in \Real^{n_c \times n}$.
 Furthermore we assume (\ref{Sys:DiscretizedPlant}) to be controllable and observable.
-For simplicity, we shall define $A = (J-R)Q$ and $C = B^\top Q$ and we will refer to the system $(A,B,C)$ as the approximated model of (\ref{Sys:Plant}). \end{assumption}
+For simplicity, we shall define $A = (J-R)Q$ and $C = B^T Q$ and we will refer to the system $(A,B,C)$ as the approximated model of (\ref{Sys:Plant}). \end{assumption}

-\begin{remark} Approximation schemes which preserve the port-Hamiltonian structure of the original system using mixed finite elements or finite differences on staggered grids for instance, can be found in \citep{seslija2013discrete,Trenchant2018}. \end{remark}
+\begin{remark} Approximation schemes which preserve the port-Hamiltonian structure of the original system using mixed finite elements or finite differences on staggered grids for instance, can be found in \citep{Seslija2012JournalDiscrete,Trenchant2018JournalFinite}. {The achievable closed-loop performances depend on the quality of the approximated model.
+The order of the approximation $n_c$ has then to be chosen large enough such that in the frequency range of interest the approximated system poles behave similar to the original ones.} \end{remark}